From the Editors

 The Libyan people’s revolution against Muammar al-Gaddafi has been called the February 17th revolution.
 It has been named – like Egypt’s January 25th revolution – after the day on which protests were called for demanding freedom and an end to a brutal and long-standing regime.
 In Libya, however, the protests erupted before schedule.
 They began two days ahead of time in response to the arrest and imprisonment of Fathi Terbil – the lawyer representing the families of the ...Keep Reading »

 Nour Joudah has a Masters of Arts in Arab Studies from Georgetown University.
-She researches the role and perception of exile politics within the Palestinian liberation struggle, in particular among politically active Palestinian youth living in the United States and Occupied Palestine.
-Nour is the Assistant Editor at the Journal of Palestine Studies.
-She is also a Jadaliyya researcher and blogs regularly for Electronic Intifada.
+She is an adjunct professor at American University.
+Nour has researched the role and perception of exile politics within the Palestinian liberation struggle, in particular among politically active Palestinian youth living in the United States and Occupied Palestine.
+She is also an Associate Producer for Status Hour and blogs regularly for Electronic Intifada.

 "A main objective behind these unwritten regulations [of entry to public spaces] is promoting a suitable environment for capital investments and high-end consumption… for them, public spaces should be exclusive of lower income groups whose practices do not qualify as tasteful according to their social position."click | email | tweet